What is a 3PL (and how on earth do they work?)

 3PLs are services that specialise in operational logistics: from warehousing through to delivery.
 When you use a 3PL, they essentially take over all of your company’s logistics operations for a fee, meaning that they become responsible for warehousing, distributing, and delivering your products to customers.

 In this way, 3PLs could potentially be a no-fuss solution to the logistics woes of many businesses, freeing up time and labour for more important tasks.
-Over the last few years, 3PLs have become increasingly popular, in fact, over 90% of Fortune 500 companies use a 3PL.
+Over the last few years, 3PLs have become increasingly popular over 90% of Fortune 500 companies use a 3PL.

 What are the Benefits of Using a 3PL?